Raspberries (band): Post-breakup

-In April 1975 Rainbow Canyon guitarist Billy Hanna came in to sub for an ill Bryson, but the band broke up on April 19, 1975, after a final gig in Scranton, Pennsylvania, at the Masonic Temple.
+In April 1975, Rainbow Canyon guitarist Billy Hanna came in to sub for an ill Bryson, but the band broke up on April 19, 1975, after a final gig in Scranton, Pennsylvania, at the Masonic Temple.

-Their style, however, continued to influence other musicians.
+However, their style continued to influence other musicians.
 Bruce Springsteen praised the Raspberries at several stops during his Summer 2005 tour.
 Springsteen's drummer Max Weinberg said that he based his drum style in that period off of Raspberries drummer Michael McBride (particularly on the Springsteen album Darkness on the Edge of Town).
 Paul Stanley of Kiss, Tom Petty, and Axl Rose of Guns N' Roses, have all also cited the Raspberries as an influence in their songwriting.

-In 1978 Bryson joined another notable power pop band, Fotomaker, led by ex-Rascals Dino Danelli and Gene Cornish.
+In 1978, Bryson joined another notable power pop band, Fotomaker, led by ex-Rascals Dino Danelli and Gene Cornish.
 He left shortly after the second of the band's three albums was released.

 A biography of the Raspberries titled Overnight Sensation – The Story of the Raspberries by Ken Sharp was released in 1993.

 In 1996, a tribute album to Raspberries called Raspberries Preserved was released by Pravda Records, a Chicago-based indie record label.
 The album featured 21 cover versions by such acts as the Rubinoos, Bill Lloyd, Brad Jones, Tiny Lights, Rank Strangers, the Gladhands, and the Shambles.

 Singer-guitarist and primary songwriter Eric Carmen went on to have a successful solo career as a singer and writer of romantic pop ballads.
 His first solo hit "All by Myself" (which rearranged a motif from the melody of "Let's Pretend" and comes directly from Sergei Rachmaninoff's Piano Concerto No. 2 in C minor, Opus 18) hit No. 2 nationally, and was covered by Celine Dion to much fanfare in 1996.
 His second single "Never Gonna Fall in Love Again" was also a hit, as was "She Did It", a spiritual sequel to both, which revived the Raspberries' power pop sound.
 The chorus of "Never Gonna Fall in Love Again" came from Rachmaninoff's Symphony No. 2 Op.
 27. Carmen later had additional Top Ten singles success with "Hungry Eyes" (from Dirty Dancing, 1987) and "Make Me Lose Control".
 He also wrote "Almost Paradise" (performed by Mike Reno and Ann Wilson for Footloose, 1984), as well as songs that were made major hits by Shaun Cassidy ("That's Rock & Roll" and "Hey Deanie").